Risk of Stuff closure outweighed NZME's bid for more time with Nine, High Court rules

 And there was a risk of doing an injustice to Stuff-owner Nine Entertainment if its separate negotiations with a competing bidder, initiated during the exclusivity period with NZME, were delayed or curtailed by granting NZME an interim injunction to continue talks, a judgment says.

-NZME had applied to the High Court to try to enforce the exclusivity agreement after Nine terminated talks last week.
+NZME had applied to the High Court to try to enforce the exclusivity agreement after Nine terminated talks last week as it engaged with another party.
 That followed NZME's announcement to the stock exchange that it was asking the government to allow it to buy Stuff for a nominal $1, assume its liabilities and continue the business' operations.

-NZME argued Nine had breached the terms of an agreement.
+NZME argued Nine had breached the terms of an agreement reached on April 22.

+The contract stipulated that Nine would not solicit or otherwise engage in negotiations with any other parties during this diligence period.
+Nine would have to notify NZME of any

+competing proposals received and NZME had matching rights for any competing proposal received by Nine.

 Nine said the contract had been "frustrated", potentially causing harm to Stuff.

 In a judgment released today, Justice Sarah Katz said while the stronger argument appeared to favour holding Nine to the exclusivity agreement, the "balance of convenience" weighed against granting the interim orders sought by NZME.